Notice of Privacy Practices

 Violations or Concerns

-If you are concerned that we have violated your privacy rights, or you disagree with a decision we made about your records, you may contact the person listed below.
 You may also send a written complain to the Secretary U.S. Department of Health and Human Services, Office of Civil Rights.
 The person listed below will provide you with the appropriate address upon request.
 You will not be penalized in any way for filing a complaint.

 Privacy Contact: If you have any questions, requests, or complaints please contact: